The lattice of varieties of monoids: Other restrictions

-The \emph{lower semicomplementness} condition dual to the upper semicomplementness one is not interesting from the viewpoint of varietal lattices since very simple lattice-theoretical arguments show that a complete atomic lattice is a lattice with lower semicomplements if and only if its greatest element is the join of all its atoms.
+The lattice property of having \emph{lower semicomplements}---a property dual to having upper semicomplements---is not interesting for varietal lattices since by very simple lattice-theoretical arguments, a complete atomic lattice is a lattice with lower semicomplements if and only if its greatest element is the join of all its atoms.
 This fact and Theorem~\ref{compl and usemicompl} immediately imply the following result.

 \begin{observation} The subvariety lattice of a monoid variety $\mathbf V$ is a lattice with lower semicomplements if and only if either $L(\mathbf V)$ is a lattice with complements or $\mathbf V=\mathbf{COM}$. \end{observation}